yugr/rust-slides/talk.md

 - Non-idiomatic code (SIMD, intrinsics, inline asm, `wrapping_add`, too many `unsafe`s, `restrict` in C++, etc.)
   * would like to compare "standard" Rust and C++
   * Benchmarks Game uses wildly non-canonical code, to everyone's dismay
+  * "It makes little sense to compare Rust vs C with respect to performance, because you can write the exact equivalent of C code in Rust and get the same performance" (from [here](https://users.rust-lang.org/t/a-good-performance-comparision-c-and-rust/5901/4))
 - Just comparing few random programs
   * not enough to draw conclusions
 - Just looking at asm code